Julieta-Estrada/javascript/INTRO-CS-4 - Algorithm Design and Problem Solving - Advanced/README.md

 ```

 #### Exercise #2
-1. Code and paste the code below into a repl.it (set to Javascript).
+1. Copy and paste the code below into a repl.it (set to Javascript).
-2. Make sure to run the program the understand what it currently outputs.
+2. Make sure to run the program to understand what it currently outputs.
-3. Write test cases and fix the code according to the expected output
+3. Write test cases and fix the code according to the expected output.

 Output should be:
 Failed if they scored 6 or less